oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Power BI Information Protection | Enabled | Power BI Information Protection leverages sensitive labels to label Power BI Reports.
 External Sharing  | Disabled | External Sharing is disabled to reduce the risk of data spills.
 Data Export | Disabled | Export of data is disabled to prevent unauthorised access to the underlying report information.
 Third Party integration | Disable | Disable third party integration, such as ArcGIS.
-This should be evaluated by the Agency to ensure that the data stays within Australia.
+This should be evaluated by the organisation to ensure that the data stays within Australia.

 ## Security and Compliance